whatsapp

 It is important for students to learn a flexible use of a wide range of vocabulary in order to achieve a band score of 7 or higher.
 If you are not able to use the correct words, appropriately then this can really hamper the overall band score as well.

-We have listed down some latest and most popular topics as per the category that has been used in the exam.
+To help with this, we have included an IELTS vocabulary list and listed down some latest and most popular topics as per the category that has been used in the exam.

 Advertising